 \section{Learned Hash-based Join}

 Here, we discuss our trials to improve the performance of hash-based joins ({\hj}) using {\rmi} and {\cdf}-based partitioning (we refer to them here as learned models).
 Similar to learned-based hash {\inlj} (Section~\ref{sec:linlj_rmi_hash}), the main idea is to replace the hash functions used in both non-partitioned ({\npj}) and partitioned ({\pj}) hash joins with learned models.
 Unfortunately, learned models showed a poor performance (i.e., high overall latency) in both {\npj} and {\pj} algorithms.
 This is mainly because of the poor accuracy of the model used.
-In the case of learned-based hash {\inlj}, the learned model is built once for the entire dataset.
-Therefore, it accurately captures the underlying data distribution, and its performance becomes very competitive with hashing.
-However, in the {\hj} algorithms, the learned models need to be built on-the-fly (i.e., during the join execution), which is infeasible using the entire input relation as it will significantly increase the join running time.
-Therefore, we build the learned models with a small data sample (typically ranges from 1\% to 10\% of the input relation).
+In the case of learned-based hash {\inlj}, a pre-built learned index is assumed to exist on one of the input relations (i.e., indexing time is not included in the join time).
+Therefore, the learned models in such index can be built offline from the entire dataset to accurately capture the underlying data distribution, and have a very competitive performance with hashing.
+However, in the {\hj} algorithms, the input relations are not pre-indexed (e.g., intermediate outputs of two operators).
+Therefore, the learned models need to be built \textit{during the join execution}, which is infeasible using the entire input relations as it will significantly increase the join latency.
+Therefore, we build the learned models with a small data sample (typically ranges from 1\% to 10\% of the input relations).
 This makes the model accuracy poor, and leads to inefficient hash tables building and probing in both ({\hj}) algorithms (Check Section~\ref{sec:evaluation} for more evaluation results).